Early Childhood Caries (ECC) – What is it and how to prevent it?

 What is Early Childhood Caries?

 Any cavity, of any tooth in any child, younger than 6 years of age is know as Early Childhood Caries.

 Severe Early Childhood Caries (S-ECC) is any cavity on the smooth surface of the tooth of a child who is younger than 3 years of age.

-So, any tooth that has a cavity in it, in a child less than 6 years of age can be considered under the early childhood caries and parents need to take care to take preventive measure to stop the spread to the other teeth.
+So, any tooth that has a cavity in it, in a child less than 6 years of age can be considered under the early childhood caries.
+Parents need to take care and take preventive measure to stop the spread to the other teeth.

 But the question is…